 What if I am allergic to seafood?
 Symptoms of fish or shellfish allergies can range from mild reactions to a severe allergic reaction (anaphylaxis).
 If you are worried, you can swap the prawns in this recipe for any plantbased protein source (see above) or just use your favourite seasoned meat.

-This Buddha Bowl recipe is super simple to make with whatever fresh or cooked veggies you have on hand.
-I love experimenting with this basic recipe using combinations of raw or roast veggies, plus leftover protein like hummus, roast chicken, prawns, or tofu.
+This buddha bowl recipe is super simple to make with whatever fresh or cooked veggies you have on hand.
+I love experimenting with this basic recipe using combinations of raw and roast veggies, plus leftover protein like tempeh, BBQ grilled salmon, prawns, or tofu.

 1/4 cup cooked brown rice, plain or seasoned